Underfloor Heating in your Loft

 Create extra space in your home by turning your loft into a bedroom or work space and keep it efficiently warm and cosy all year round with a floor heating solution.

 Benefits of Floor Heating in Attics

-Whether you are converting your existing loft or building a loft space as part of a new build project, installing an underfloor heating system in an attic is a simple way to transform an often-forgotten space into a desirable and comfortable room.
+Whether you are converting your existing loft or building a loft space as part of a new build project, installing an floor heating system in an attic is a simple way to transform an often-forgotten space into a desirable and comfortable room.